Lyubomyr21/Shortener-Inforce/README.md

 The process of generating a short link is activated immediately upon creation, and despite the very small chance of this, it still passes an additional check for the presence of the same generated short link in the database.

 ![alt text](https://github.com/Lyubomyr21/Shortener-Inforce/blob/master/Shortener/ReactFront/link-shortener/public/screenshot1.png?raw=true)

+In further improvements authorization and authentication will be added to the project, and some of its elements will be covered by tests.